dtk/dtk-docs-v1/_getting-started/quickstart.md

 \curl -sSL https://getserver.dtk.io | bash -s /home/ubuntu/dtk-server
 {% endhighlight %}

-You should have have your server up and running.
+You should have your server up and running.
 Next we will install the Dtk Client that will be the primary way you interact with your new Dtk Server.

 ### Installing the Dtk Client